AnimMouse/animmouse-website/content/post/my-asn-journey-acquiring-your-own-asn.md

 ## Regional Internet Registry (RIR)

+Regional Internet Registries are analogous to domain registries.

 There are 2 RIRs that are attainable for hobby use; RIPE NCC and ARIN.\
-Other RIRs such as APNIC, LACNIC, and AFRINIC are unattainable unless you have big pockets.
+Other RIRs such as APNIC, LACNIC, and AFRINIC are unattainable unless you have deep pockets.

 ### RIPE NCC